 1. Head-head-head.
 Three sets of photon heads meeting at equal angles in a point will allocate processing equally, so each axis is only partly filled.
 There are free channels that let other entities in so the result isn’t stable at all.

 Figure 4.10 shows the proposed up and down quark structures.
-Photons compete for channels on a first-come-first-served basis, so the order that they meet is important.
+Photons compete for channels on a first-come-first-served basis, so the order they meet is important.
 If a photon head entering a point meets a photon tail leaving it, the tail must have started before the head, or it would be a head, so tails are expected to fill channels first.
-Given this, Table 4.3 gives the results as before but for three axes in a plane, each fills at two-thirds not one.
-In this analysis, if the total processing fills the axis bandwidth it is stable, the net processing is mass, and the net remainder is charge.
+Given this, Table 4.3 gives the results for three axes in a plane, where each fills at two-thirds not one.
+In this analysis, if the processing fills the axis bandwidth it is stable, the net processing is mass, and the net remainder is charge.

 The details are: